Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 Large Hillside Inflows (Grandview and John Creek) implementation
 ^^^^^^^^^
-Both John creek and Grandview Creek can have significant flows, flow directly into Lake Hawea, and sometimes do not lose all of their water to groundwater.
+Both John Creek and Grandview Creek can have significant flows, flow directly into Lake Hawea, and sometimes do not lose all of their water to groundwater.
 Therefore we implemented these using `the stream boundary condition package. <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/str.html>`_.
 This allowed the model to partition the groundwater losses across the length of the stream.
 The stream bottom was set to 2 m below the model top.
-The stream bottoms were then adjusted so that they were continuously decreasing downstream. the conductance factor was parameterised.
+The stream bottoms were then adjusted so that they were continuously decreasing downstream.
+The conductance factor was parameterised.
 The stream flow at the top of the stream was set using the inflow estimates described above and the stream stage was set at the smoothed model top (i.e. 2 m above the stream bottom).